 - The County shall bear the reasonable costs and expenses, if any, of its panel member and those of the third panel member unless the grievant objects.
 Upon objection, the reasonable costs and expenses of the third panel member shall be shared equally between the County and the grievant.

 - No person shall receive any compensation, whether monetary or otherwise, for his time in serving as a member of a grievance panel.
-Notwithstanding this prohibition, a County General Government employee serving as a member of a grievance panel may receive his usual County salary for the period he serves on such a panel.

 - The Director of Human Resources or his designee shall provide the panel with copies of the grievance record prior to the hearing and shall provide the grievant with a list of the documents furnished to the panel.